kylejones200/psis_4700_applied_ai/webslides/topic_Model-Context-Protocol-MCP.md

 ## Example Workflow

-You open a workspace with your files.
+You open a workspace with your files
-You ask the AI a question.
+You ask the AI a question
-MCP fetches context from approved sources.
+MCP fetches context from approved sources
-The AI processes and returns an answer.
+The AI processes and returns an answer
-Access closes.
+Access closes
 Simple, safe, repeatable

 > Concrete examples illustrate abstract concepts and show how ideas apply in practice.
 Pay attention to what made these particular cases succeed or fail.